 - 4 large eggs

-- 1 cup buttermilk, or 1 cup whole milk mixed with 1 teaspoon lemon juice
+- 1 cup buttermilk (either low-fat or full-fat), or 1 cup whole milk mixed with 1 teaspoon lemon juice

 - 2 teaspoons vanilla extract

 - 1. Preheat the oven to 350°F (176°C) and adjust the oven rack to the middle position.
 Butter the bottoms and sides of two 9-by-2-inch round cake pans and coat them evenly with flour, tapping out the excess.

 - 2. In a large bowl or on a large piece of parchment paper, sift the flour, baking soda, and baking powder together with a sifter or with a fine strainer by gently tapping your hand against the edge.
 Add the salt (you can just leave it on top of the flour pile because it will get mixed in later).
 Set aside for the moment.

 - 3. Using a stand mixer or a handheld mixer, beat the butter and sugar together, first on low speed and then gradually increasing the speed to medium until the mixture is smooth.
 Scrape down the side of the bowl with a rubber spatula and then mix in the eggs, 1 at a time, just until combined.